On Waring numbers of henselian rings: Applications

-\end{proof} \begin{remark} The above Theorem implies that in order to compute $w_n(\Z_p)$ and $w_n(\Q_p)$ for all primes $p$ and a fixed positive integer $n$, one has to consider only finitely many exceptional cases. \end{remark} Below we present full classification of $w_n(\Z_p)$ and $w_n(\Q_p)$ for $n=3,4,5$ and any prime number $p$.
+Below we present full classification of $w_n(\Z_p)$ and $w_n(\Q_p)$ for $n=3,4,5$ and any prime number $p$.
 By Theorem \ref{dvr -odd} $w_3(\Q_p)=w_5(\Q_p)=2$, hence this values are omitted from the tables.
 The data below follows from Theorem \ref{pncvR} and Corollary \ref{pnR=...}.
 The values of $w_n(\FF_p)$ and $s_n(\FF_p)$ are taken from \cite{small}.

 \begin{remark} {\rm Let us denote for any ring $R$ and positive integers $l,n$ the set

 Since $\Z$ and $\Q$ are dense (with respect to $p$-adic topology) in $\Z_p$ and $\Q_p$, respectively, we know that $S_l^n(\Z)$ and $S_l^n(\Q)$ are dense in $S_l^n(\Z_p)$ and $S_l^n(\Q_p)$, respectively.
 On the other hand, from henselianity of $\Z_p$ it follows that $S_l^n(\Z_p)$ and $S_l^n(\Q_p)$ are closed subsets of $\Z_p$ and $\Q_p$, respectively.
 Hence, we get the result that $S_l^n(\Z)$ is dense in $\Z_p$ if and only if $l\geq w_n(\Z_p)$ and $S_l^n(\Q)$ is dense in $\Q_p$ if and only if $l\geq w_n(\Q_p)$.
 In particular, the minimal value of $l$ such that $S_l^n(\Q)$ is dense in $\Q_p$ agrees with the minimal value of $l$ such that $R(S_l^n(\Z))$ is dense in $\Q_p$ for all pairs $(p,n)$ except for $(2,2),(2,4)$ and $(2,8)$ , where